You know what 3D printing is really good for? DIY lamp shades, that’s what. Here’s a selection of free & premium designs to 3D print yourself.

 Here at ALL3DP, one of our favorite applications for 3D printing is custom lamp designs to light up the darkness.

-In fact, digging around on specialist content repositories like Cults 3D, you can find some stunning examples of DIY lamp shades.
+In fact, digging around on specialist content repositories like Cults 3D, you can find some stunning examples of DIY lamp shades to 3D print.

 Presented below is a selection of the best designs.
 Please note that the majority of these models are free to download, except where otherwise noted for premium models.

-This beautiful lamp was inspired by the most famous building in Paris, the Eiffel Tower.
+This beautiful lamp shade to 3D print was inspired by the most famous building in Paris, the Eiffel Tower.
 Designed and engineered by Samuel N. Bernier, a Canadian industrial designer, this item can be easily produced using any conventional desktop 3D printer.
 It’s printed in several pieces however, so some assembly is required.

 The low-poly Lump is a rather endearing lamp shade.
 It’s pretty minimalist, granted, but it’s also incredibly easy to fabricate on a 3D printer.
 You won’t need any supports or rafts, so there’s no fuss or muss.
 Make a couple of these in any color you like, and have an instant upgrade to any light fitting in your house.

 DIY Lamp Shades to 3D Print #3: Zuzanna Lamp

 Another lamp shade to 3D print by Samuel N. Bernier and his crew at LeFabShop, the shape of the Zuzanna lamp resembles the delicate folds of a sheet of paper and can be used as either a suspension or a table light.
 It was specifically designed to be printed on a Zortrax M200 to take advantage of its ABS printing capability and 200 x 200 x 185 mm build volume, but you can attempt this on any equivalent 3D printer.

 DIY Lamp Shades to 3D Print #4: LampiON Lamp Shade